American-owned Spezia stuns Serie A leader AC Milan 2-0 - WHIZ News

 MILAN (AP) — AC Milan missed the chance to extend its lead in Serie A when it lost 2-0 at Spezia, which was playing its first match under new American owners on Saturday.

-Giulio Maggiore and Simone Bastoni scored their first Serie A goals as Spezia stunned Milan in the second half.
+Giulio Maggiore and Simone Bastoni scored their first Serie A goals as Spezia dominated and stunned Milan in the second half.

+When asked if it was the best match of his career, Spezia coach Vincenzo Italiano said, “Yes, no doubt.
+Also for that fact that it was against the league leader, a stratospheric side like Milan, and to have done so with this type of performance and managing to win.”

-Milan remained two points clear of second-placed Inter Milan, which could leapfrog its city rival on Sunday with a win at home to Lazio.
+Milan did not even have a shot on target.
+The Rossoneri remained two points clear of second-placed Inter Milan, which could leapfrog its city rival on Sunday with a win at home to Lazio.

+Whatever the result, it will be first against second when Milan hosts Inter in the derby on Feb.
+21.

+“We have to react and we will certainly do so,” Milan coach Stefano Pioli said after his side’s third defeat of the season and its first away from home since December 2019.
+“This is the first defeat we really deserved because we gave much too little on the field.

 Third-placed Juventus remained seven points behind Milan after losing at Napoli 1-0.
 The nine-time defending champion has played a match less than the Milan teams.